-Psalm 19: A Psalm for the Hard-Hearted
+Psalm 88- A Psalm For the Hopeless

 Psalm 19 shows us the beauty of an honest, joyful obedience that will sustain us and our teenagers over the long-haul.